 Finance

-Use AI as a research copilot to answer complex company and market questions, synthesize inputs from earnings transcripts, filings, and datasets, and generate structured working drafts—all with transparent source attribution so outputs can be verified and investment decisions properly supported.
+Use AI as a research copilot to screen companies and assets, answer complex market and finance questions, accelerate question-to-analysis workflows, synthesize inputs from filings, transcripts, broker notes, datasets, and domain-specific sources, benchmark opportunities, and generate structured working drafts with source attribution so outputs can be verified and decisions properly supported.

 Why the human is still essential here

-The investor defines the investment criteria, validates sources, judges materiality and risk, challenges assumptions, and makes the final capital allocation decisions; AI accelerates retrieval, synthesis, and draft generation but cannot substitute for professional judgment.
+The finance professional or investor defines the research scope and criteria, validates sources, judges materiality and risk, challenges assumptions, decides the next actions, and makes the final decisions; AI accelerates screening, retrieval, synthesis, benchmarking, and draft generation but cannot substitute for professional judgment, governance, or compliance review.

 How people use this